nuxt/framework/docs/content/3.api/1.composables/use-nuxt-app.md

 ### callhook - `type: function`

-`callHook` returns promise when called with any of the existing hooks.
+`callHook` returns a promise when called with any of the existing hooks.

 ```js
 await nuxtApp.callHook('app:created', vueApp)